nvictus/CellPopSim/README.md

    ...
 ```

 for a world channel.
 The `event_time` is the firing time of the event being fired.
 After the fire method returns, the parent entity's clock is advanced to that time.
-The fire method can also provide any number of custom [_keyword_ arguments](http://docs.python.org/py3k/tutorial/controlflow.html#keyword-arguments) after the fifth (e.g., using the python `**kwargs` construct), which can be used to pass extra information to the channel when it is fired [manually](#manual-firing).
+The fire method can also provide any number of custom [keyword arguments](http://docs.python.org/py3k/tutorial/controlflow.html#keyword-arguments) after the fifth one (e.g., using the python `**kwargs` construct), which can be used to pass extra information to the channel when it is fired [manually](#manual-firing).

 ### State-updating events

 A state-updating event is any simulation event that may cause a change in an entity's state.
-An toy example is a simple counting process that increments a counter at random intervals.
+A toy example is a simple counting process that increments a counter at random intervals.
 The class would look like:

 ```python
 class PoissonProcessChannel(AgentChannel):